guybedford/chomp-extensions/docs/jspm.md

 Applies the [JSPM Generator](https://github.com/jspm/generator) to an HTML file to populate its import map for module loading using the JSPM Generator [htmlGenerate API](https://github.com/jspm/generator#generating-html).

+Alternatively, when targetting an `.importmap` import map file, will output the direct import map JSON.

 ## JSPM Template

 ### Template Options